Ohio School of Ministry Classes

 Reminder: If you are taking courses with the sole purpose of becoming credentialed with the AG and you and/or your spouse have had a previous divorce(s), please contact the Network Secretary’s office at email@example.com.
 You must have approval of you and/or your spouses divorce(s) before you are allowed to pursue credentials.
 We would highly encourage you to begin this process before starting courses.
 If you are only taking courses for the purpose of training and do not have interest in becoming a credentialed minister, the divorce process is not required.

-Any new students taking three or more courses through OSOM starting September 2016, must take the Touchstone course in order to graduate from OSOM, (whichever level they are completing), which is typically offered each spring.
+Any new students taking three or more courses through OSOM starting September 2016, must take the Touchstone course in order to graduate from OSOM, (whichever level they are completing), which is typically offered every other spring.
 In order to graduate from OSOM at any level, the Touchstone course must be completed prior to finishing the ordained courses, or within two years of the desired level of courses.
 It is recommended that students take the Touchstone course during the Certified level.
 This is not a credentialing requirement, but a requirement to graduate from any level of OSOM.
 In addition, if a student wants to pursue an accredited degree through the SEU Ohio Campus, the graduation certificate will be a requirement.
 Students should note that graduating from OSOM strengthens how the Presbytery views their educational background.

 This course will explore leading women throughout Biblical history.
 This class will use the book and workbook, written by Dr. Deborah Gill & Barbara Cavaness, to discover the cultural contexts in which women were mightily used by God.
 Discussion will also cover the famously quoted Timothy passages and what Paul’s intent was behind those instructions.